Monitoring the UK climate and forecasting its meteorological changes with analysis

 UK Climate Forecast 38 Union Street Grantham Lincolnshire NG31 6NZ

-Yesterday the highest maximum temperature of 10.5 C was recorded at St. Mary’s on the Isles of Scilly.
+Yesterday the highest maximum temperature of 12.8 C was recorded at Frittenden a village in the Tunbridge Wells district of Kent.
 The lowest minimum temperature of -

 Weather -